ming053l/DRCT/README.md

 - ✅ 2024-06-12: DRCT have been selected for oral presentation in NTIRE!
 - 💫 2024-06-14: Real_DRCT_GAN will be released in a few day. [[MSE_Model]](https://drive.google.com/drive/folders/1Y4LRVrIaYLHZo2X2z684bg5zzg5FSSRF?usp=sharing)
+- ✅ 2024-06-14: We have received a large number of requests to release Feature maps Visualization, please refer to *./Visualization*.

 ## Environment
 - [PyTorch >= 1.7](https://pytorch.org/) **(Recommend **NOT** using torch 1.8 and **1.12** !!!
 It would cause abnormal performance.)**
 - [BasicSR == 1.3.4.9](https://github.com/XPixelGroup/BasicSR/blob/master/INSTALL.md)